aurasphere/scripts/bookmarklets/README.md

 # Bookmarklets

-In order to use the following bookmarklets, add a new bookmark with URL set to
+In order to use the following bookmarklets, you can compile them via a tool like [YourJS](https://www.yourjs.com/bookmarklet/).

-    javascript:<code_copy_pasted_from_js_file>

-Then you can execute the script just by clicking on the bookmark.
+After that, you can execute the script just by clicking on the bookmark.
 For the script to work, you will have to already be on the page it manipulates (e.g. www.facebook.com for Facebook's bookmarklets).

 ## Facebook